 This course provides the fundamentals techniques for creating digital animation and interactive websites using the Adobe Flash software.
 During this course student will learn to create and engage in applications such as video, sound, graphics, and animation.

-Clock hours of individual and small group tutoring: provided to student on an as-needed basis
+Clock hours of classroom lecture:40

+provided to student on an as-needed

+basis